(City facility updates are posted below day-to-day info. Last page update on April 16, 2021.)

 - Most city offices, including City Hall and Community Development, are open with proper health precautions in place.
 The public is encouraged to handle as much business as possible via phone or online.
 City Hall can be reached at 251-981-6979 and Community Development at 251-981-2610.
 Following is a list of city-managed facilities and their status:

-- ORANGE BEACH SENIOR CENTER: The Orange Beach Senior Center remains closed until further notice.
+- ORANGE BEACH SENIOR CENTER: The Orange Beach Senior Center will begin offering limited activities on Monday, April 12, 2021.

-- COASTAL ARTS CENTER: The Coastal Arts Center of Orange Beach reopened on Friday, May 1st and is practicing safe-distancing policies.
+- COASTAL ARTS CENTER: The Coastal Arts Center of Orange Beach is open and practicing safe-distancing policies.
 No individual glass or clay classes are available at this time but the gift shop and gallery resumed normal hours of Monday to Friday, 9 a.m. to 4 p.m.
 For any questions, call the Coastal Arts Center at 251-981-2787.

 - GOLF CENTER: The Golf Center is open and is following protocols established by the Alabama Department of Public Health.